James Alvarez James Alvarez

 It’s ok to listen to experts and influencers, journalists and news anchors, politicians and CEOs, as long as you understand that what they’re saying is just a suggestion.
 It doesn’t matter how they say it, and who it is that says it.
 It is only a suggestion, an opinion, one perspective, and you need to digest it, then decide how you feel about it.

-If the experts say the key to longevity is intermittent fasting, which requires skipping breakfast, but breakfast if your favorite meal of the day, and fasting until lunch feels like torture, then eat breakfast.
+If the experts say the key to longevity is intermittent fasting, which requires skipping breakfast, but breakfast is your favorite meal of the day, and fasting until lunch feels like torture, then eat breakfast.
 Intermittent fasting is not for you.
 It doesn’t matter what anyone says.
 It doesn’t work for you.
 Breakfast does.

 If the president says that we must support war against terrorists, and the media says it is a necessary war, but the war is actually the murdering, starving, and maiming of innocent men, women, and children, and you think murdering, starving, and maiming innocent men, women, and children is not ok, then it doesn’t matter what the news or president tells you.
 It’s bad, you know it.
 You don’t need anyone to tell you that you should oppose it.